 In May this year, six NATO allies—Lithuania, Latvia, Estonia, Poland, Finland, and Norway—announced plans to construct a “drone wall” along their shared border with Russia.
 This initiative involves deploying unmanned aerial vehicles (UAVs) to conduct surveillance, deter potential threats, and enhance border security.

 Several high-profile drone attacks have made headlines – all in a week.
-The Hezbollah in Lebanon have been reported to be using drones against Israel in the ongoing conflict in the Middle East.
-Russia also launched as many as 90 drones in Kyiv Ukraine just last week.
+Hezbollah in Lebanon have been reported to be using drones against Israel in the ongoing conflict in the Middle East.
+Russia also launched as many as 90 drones in Kyiv, Ukraine just last week.
 Sudanese army leader General Abdel Fattah al-Burhan survived an assassination attempt during a military graduation ceremony that killed at least five people.

 A stark reminder of this threat occurred in June 2021 when low-flying drones dropped IEDs on the Jammu Air Force station in India.
 One drone penetrated the roof of a building, causing damage, while another exploded on the tarmac, fortunately missing a parked helicopter.
 This incident highlighted the potential for drones to be weaponised and used in terrorist activities.
 Since that incident, the use of drones for cross-border intrusions has surged.
-The Border Security Force (BSF), responsible for guarding the international border, reported intercepting around 100 drones from Pakistan in 2023 alone.
+The Border Security Force, responsible for guarding the international border, reported intercepting around 100 drones from Pakistan in 2023 alone.
 These drones were primarily used to smuggle narcotics, arms, and ammunition into India.

 Today, drones pose a multifaceted threat.
 They are used not only for smuggling drugs and weapons but also for surveillance, facilitating illegal border crossings, and even conducting direct attacks on border personnel.
 The assassination of Iranian General Qasem Soleimani in 2020, executed by a drone strike, demonstrated the lethal potential of these devices.
 As drone technology advances, we see a shift from human-controlled drones to autonomous systems powered by artificial intelligence (AI), capable of making real-time decisions without human intervention.

-Need for advanced C-UAS
+Need for Advanced C-UAS

 Traditional methods of border security are inadequate in detecting and neutralising drone threats.
 The challenges include distinguishing small drones from other airborne objects, minimizing false positives, and avoiding collateral damage in densely populated or urban border areas.
 Moreover, using jammers, a common countermeasure, can disrupt essential communications.